-Leaving off from recent cutting-edge and transdisciplinary discourses in aesthetics, media art, cognitive science and biology, this expert discussion opens new avenues to Langer’s philosophy of mind.
-It reengages a long-overlooked voice and reveals its influence.
+Leaving off from transdisciplinary discourses in art, aesthetics, media theory, cognitive science and biology, this expert discussion (re)opens old and new avenues to Langer’s philosophy of mind.
+It engages a long-overlooked voice and reveals its influences.

 Langer’s theoretical hybridity in developing a theory of art from symbolic logic is enticing newer generations of philosophers and artists engaged in new media—the millennium generation.
 Some of Langer’s generative ideas on embodied cognition and biologically informed symbolization processes anticipated later developments that emerged from the cognitive turn, seeding new approaches in postmodern science and cultural studies.

 This book elucidates Langer’s transdisciplinary connections and insights.